 DDC Dance Artists

-Emma Davis earned her Bachelors or Arts in English and minor in dance in 2011 and Masters of Arts in Liberal Studies, Theatre in 2015 from University of Michigan-Flint.
-She has trained with many dance intensives including Anna Halprin, Liz Lerman, and the American Dance Festival, and is certified to teach Giordano jazz technique.
-Emma dances with El Ballet Folklorico Estudiantil and is a back-up dancer for singer Tunde Olaniran, where she has toured in ten major U.S. cities, England, and France.
+Emma Davis is working toward her PhD in Dance at Texas Woman’s University and is a dance lecturer at the University of Michigan-Flint, where she teaches technique, performance, and lecture-based courses.
+Ms. Davis has trained with many dance intensives including Anna Halprin, Liz Lerman, and the American Dance Festival, and is certified to teach through the advanced level of Giordano jazz technique.
 Her choreography has been presented at regional dance festivals, Flint Youth Theatre, Shop Floor Theatre Company, and Flint Dance Collaborative.
 Emma has won many awards for her work with dance and the community, including from the University of Michigan, Michigan Council for Arts and Cultural Affairs, and the Jubilation Foundation.
-Emma is a current board member for the Michigan Dance Council and is a dance lecturer at University of Michigan-Flint where she teaches modern, jazz, tap, lecture and performance based dance courses.
-She is excited to perform in her second season with DDCdances!
+Emma is a current board member with the Michigan Dance Council.
+She is excited to perform in her third season with DDCdances!

-Lizz LeClerc is a Detroit-based dancer, choreographer, and a graduate of Wayne State University, where they received a Bachelor’s of Science in Dance, as well as a K-12 Teaching Certificate in Dance Education.
-Having completed their apprenticeship with DDCdances, under the direction of Barbara Selinger, Lizz is now in their first season as a company member.
-Lizz specializes in modern and postmodern dance techniques, including improvisational methods and experimental choreography; and teaches dance from a critical feminist perspective.
-Recently, Lizz's work has been featured at FunGirl’s 2019 Ypsi Dance Swap, ArtLabJ’s 22nd Detroit Dance Race, and Kristi Faulkner’s Women’s Work Showcase.
-Lizz has worked with numerous dance artists, including: Barbara Selinger, Bill Evans, Lisa LaMarre, Jeanne Mam-Luft, Adesola Akinleye, Karen Prall, Eva Powers, and Nick Cave.
+Lizz LeClerc is a Detroit-based dancer, choreographer, educator, and a graduate of Wayne State University, having completed their Bachelor’s of Science in Dance, as well as a K-12 Teaching Certificate in Dance Education.
+Lizz is the Dance Program Director for the Redford Township Community Center, as well as the Artistic & Administrative Director of Gravity Dance Center.
+They specialize in modern and contemporary dance techniques, but also teach a wide variety of dance styles.
+They completed their apprenticeship with DDCdances in 2019, have continued creating meaningful art with the company since, and are excited to take on the role of Assistant Director for the company’s 42nd season!
+Lizz's choreography has been featured at FunGirl’s Ypsi Dance Swap, ArtLabJ’s Detroit Dance Race, Kristi Faulkner’s Women’s Work Showcase, DDCdances’s Collage Concert, and Collective Sweat Detroit’s Online Birthday Performance.
+Lizz has worked with numerous dance artists from around the country, such as: Barbara Selinger, Bill Evans, Lisa LaMarre, Jeanne Mam-Luft, Adesola Akinleye, Karen Prall, Eva Powers, and Nick Cave.

-Stephanie Nava received her early dance training at Oerhlein Dance Center in Auburn MI.
-She continued to train recreationally through college first at Albion College then at Carolina Dance Center while finishing up her bachelor’s degree in anthropology at North Carolina State University.
-After college She moved to New York City where she trained ballet, modern, and musical theatre at Ballet Academy East and Broadway Dance Center.
-New York is also where she also began her training and love for aerial circus arts.
-Following her completion of an MA in Anthropology, Stephanie danced with Happendance as both a dancer and choreographer for Dance Lansing’s Community Dance Project and Art Lab J as a member of Art Lab J III company.
-She previously worked as a Wolf Trap Artist for Living arts.
-Her recent choreography has been featured at Detroit Dance City Festival, Riopole gallery, Detroit Artist Test Lab, Trumbleplex, and Teatro Chico.
-When Stephanie isn’t dancing she is working as a Professor for Northwood University’s Adult Education Program where she teaches Art is Western Civilization and Intro to Anthropology.
-Stephanie is excited to be a first year member with DDC dances!
+Stephanie Nava will be working as a guest artist with DDC dances for the 2021-2022 season.
+This is her fourth season working with the company.
+Stephanie received her early dance training at Oerhlein Dance Center in Auburn Mi and continued dancing recreationally throughout college.
+After College she moved to New York City to study dance more seriously.
+While there she practiced ballet, modern, and musical theatre dance at Ballet Academy East and Broadway Dance Center.
+New York City is also where she began her training and love of aerial circus arts.
+Stephanie danced with Happendance as both a dancer and choreographer for Dance Lansing’s Community Dance Project and with Art Lab J as a member of Art Lab J III before becoming a dancer with DDC Dances.
+Her choreography has been featured at Detroit Dance City Festival, Riopelle Gallery, Detroit Artist Test lab, Trumbleplex and Teatro Chico.
+When Stephanie isn’t dancing, she works at the Michigan Alzheimer’s Disease Center at the University of Michigan.